packagist/private-packagist-docs/docs/self-hosted/kubernetes-existing.md

 ## Backups

-The Replicated Admin console integrates with [Velero](https://velero.io/), a tool to back up and restore your Kubernetes cluster resources and persistent volumes and Private Packagist Self-Hosted provides annotations to help back up and restore the application with Velero.
+The Replicated admin console integrates with [Velero](https://velero.io/), a tool to back up and restore your Kubernetes cluster resources and persistent volumes and Private Packagist Self-Hosted provides annotations to help back up and restore the application with Velero.